RootOfCode/Neon-Typeracer/README.md

 ## Maps

-### The Grid
+### Circuit Zero
-A neon megacity canyon sprint with glowing towers, overhead structures, and cyberpunk barriers.
-The most classic Neon Typeracer look.
+A neon megacity oval with a tight chicane.
+Glowing towers, cyberpunk barriers, and vivid neon color define the most iconic Neon Typeracer look. **4 laps.**

-### Mars Outpost
+### Redstone Ring
-A red planet canyon blitz through rocky alien terrain with jagged formations and heavy industrial sci-fi scenery.
+A dusty alien canyon loop with elevation changes.
+Jagged rock formations line the course under harsh orange lighting, like racing through a hostile outpost under pressure. **3 laps.**

-### Starlight Run
+### Orbital Loop
-A zero-g orbital superhighway with deep-space stars, glowing ring structures, and a cool cosmic atmosphere.
+A zero-g ring station superhighway.
+Stars fill the background, glowing ring structures float overhead, and the lighting is cool and cosmic.
+The fastest-feeling map visually. **5 laps.**

-### Alpine Pass
+### Summit Circuit
-A hairpin switchback mountain ascent with rocky outcroppings and dramatic elevation changes.
+A mountain hairpin loop with switchbacks and dramatic elevation changes.
+Rocky outcroppings frame the road and the atmosphere is cold and exposed. **3 laps.**

-### Coastal Drive
+### Seaside Sprint
-Ocean-side sweeping curves with palm-style markers and a coastal panorama.
+Ocean-side sweeping curves with open sky and coastal panorama.
+A more open, flowing layout compared to the tighter urban and underground maps. **4 laps.**

-### Neon Valley
+### Neon Abyss
-An underground neon tunnel circuit lit by vivid floor glow and barrier strips, the most claustrophobic and intense of the six routes.
+An underground neon tunnel circuit lit by vivid floor glow and barrier strips.
+The narrowest track in the game — concentrated pressure from start to finish. **2 laps.**

 Each map changes the visuals, track layout, ambient lighting, fog density, road width, and roadside scenery while keeping the same racing rules.

 ## Difficulty settings

 ### Easy
 Best for learning the game and getting comfortable with the typing-to-speed rhythm.
+Higher word boost, more Nitro from clean typing, and a higher multiplier cap (x3.0 base).
 AI racers are relaxed and forgiving.

 ### Medium
 A balanced challenge that gives the race a good competitive pace.
+Moderate boost values and a multiplier cap of x2.5 base.

 ### Hard
 Designed for players who want constant pressure and tight competition.
+Lower word boost, less Nitro gain, and a tighter multiplier cap (x2.0 base).
 AI racers are fast and unrelenting.

-Difficulty changes AI speed and drag behavior, so the race feels meaningfully different at each level.
+Difficulty adjusts the player's speed gains, Nitro rewards, multiplier ceiling, and AI pace, so the race feels meaningfully different at each level.

 ## The Garage